 Making the commitment to start improving your nutrition?
 If so, there are certain foods that you should be making sure you get in on a regular basis.
 While counting calories and tracking macros is an important part of succeeding with your health journey, don’t overlook the importance of eating the healthiest foods as well.

-When you nourish your body with plenty of nutrient dense foods, you’ll have more energy, you’ll help prevent disease, and you’ll naturally find your hunger and food cravings are decreased as well.
+When you nourish your body with plenty of nutrient dense foods, you’ll have more energy, you’ll help improve health, and you’ll naturally find your hunger and food cravings are decreased as well.

 So which foods are your best bets?
 What are the ‘golden ticket’ items to get onto your plate each day?